Pwllheli railway station

-Pwllheli railway station is a railway station serving the small coastal town of Pwllheli on the Llŷn Peninsula in Gwynedd, Wales.
-It is the terminus of the Cambrian Coast Railway.
+Pwllheli railway station serves the small coastal town of Pwllheli, on the Llŷn Peninsula in Gwynedd, Wales.
+It is the northern terminus of the Cambrian Coast Railway.

 History

 In 1861 the Aberystwith and Welsh Coast Railway was given authorisation to build a line along Cardigan Bay between Aberystwyth and Porthdinllaen on the Llŷn Peninsula.
 However, the final five miles across the Llŷn Peninsula were never built.
 By 1865 the company had merged to become part of Cambrian Railways.
 When the first Pwllheli station opened on Thursday 10 October 1867 the decision to not complete the final five miles to Nefyn had already been taken.
 The station, which was about a half a mile from the town, became the line's terminus.